 All Delawareans ages 5+ who have received the primary series of the COVID-19 vaccine are eligible for a booster dose.
 Those who are ages 5 – 11 are eligible for the original monovalent booster, while those 12+ are now eligible for the new bivalent booster.
 COVID-19 vaccines continue to be very effective when it comes to preventing hospitalizations and death, but effectiveness against getting the virus may be reduced over time largely due to the emergence of new variants.
-Boosters increase the strength of your antibody response, and your protection against COVID infection, hospitalization and deaths.
+Boosters increase the strength of your antibody response and your protection against COVID infection, hospitalization and deaths.
 The new bivalent boosters target two strains of COVID-19: the original strain of the virus, and two of the Omicron variants (BA.4 and BA.5), currently, the most widespread variants in the world.

 What’s the Latest News on Booster Doses?